Contents

 London Eye is the world's largest cantilevered Ferris wheel, which first started spinning in 2000 to commemorate the millennium.

-London Eye is on the South Bank of the river Thames, opposite to Big Ben and the Houses of Parliament.
+London Eye is on the South Bank of the River Thames, opposite Big Ben and the Houses of Parliament.

-The total weight of the wheel and capsules of London Eye is approximately 2,100 tons.
+The total weight of the wheel and capsules of the London Eye is approximately 2,100 tons.

-What views can you see from London Eye?
+What views can you see from the London Eye?

-You will be able to see up to a distance of 40 kilometers from atop the London Eye and witness attractions including Windsor Castle Buckingham Palace, Wembley Stadium, Tower of London to name a few.
+You will be able to see up to a distance of 40 kilometers from atop the London Eye and witness attractions including Windsor Castle, Buckingham Palace, Wembley Stadium, and the Tower of London to name a few.

-How long does it take for the London Eye to complete one rotation?
+How long does it take to complete one rotation?

 The London Eye completes one rotation approximately every 30 minutes, offering panoramic views of London's skyline.